antonvalderrama/Enterbridge/README.md

     1. Add page/table for Brand Summary Count.
     2. Limit number of displayed products and add pagination.
     3. Add image of product, display product details and image in separate page.
+    4. Maybe change mouse icon when hovering on the table rows.
+Make it where the user knows that the row can be clicked.
+Maybe make one of the fields into a link?
 3. Add more unit tests --> One for each additional Java class and React component.
 4. Improve CSS.
 5. Add limit parameter to GET /products endpoint, so not all the products are returned